Drones Club: Eggs, Beans, and Crumpets

+"Eggs, Beans, and Crumpets stories" are always told by a Crumpet to an Egg and/or a Bean.
+There is no indication in the stories if the same Crumpet is always the narrator; each of the stories could theoretically be told by a different Crumpet.

-Wodehouse had already used this technique in the stories told by his Mr Mulliner, who refers to his anonymous interlocutors by the name of their drink.
+Wodehouse had already used similar storytelling techniques in the tales told by Mr Mulliner, who refers to his anonymous interlocutors by the name of their drink, and in the stories narrated by The Oldest Member who is never named.

 Members

 The total number of members is not established.
 At the Drones Club weekend in Le Touquet, France, were "about 87 members", and not all of them crossed the Channel (such as Pongo Twistleton and Horace Pendlebury-Davenport).